paulscherrerinstitute/mflow_nodes/README.md

-# MFLOW nodes
+# mflow nodes
-An mflow node is a standalone processes that receive, process, and maybe forward an mflow stream.
+An mflow node is network node operating on an mflow stream.

 Every node has a Rest API and a simple web interface to control it.
-The node loads a processor (a class or function), which is used to manipulate, analyze or save the mflow stream.
+The purpose of the node is to loads a processor (a class or function), which is used to manipulate, analyze or save the mflow stream.

-## Conda production setup
+## Conda setup
-If you use conda in production, you can create a production ready environment by running:
+If you use conda, you can create an environment with the mflow_nodes library by running:

 ```bash
 conda create -c paulscherrerinstitute --name <env_name> mflow_nodes